Give A Gift That Matters This Christmas

 Three months out of the year, an irrigation ditch in Adigogon has water.
 The water was never intended to be used for human consumption because it is contaminated by the livestock and is sourced by an unclean origin.
 However, it is a 15-minute walk from the village, making it the closest accessible source of drinking water.

 When the irrigation ditch dries up or is diverted by other communities living upstream, the only other option for the rest of the year is a 7-hour round-trip walk to yet another unclean source.
-Because of the great distance, a family in Adigogon has, at most, five gallons of water to use per day.
+Because of the great distance, a family in Adigogon has less than five gallons of water to use per day.
 This means that drinking and cooking take priority, and important hygienic practices are sacrificed for survival.
 When asked about the negative effects of the continued use of the dirty water, village members smile politely and honestly respond, “What other options do we have?”

 During the holiday season, it’s easy to overlook all of the options that are available to us.
 We are surrounded by opportunities to decorate our homes, bake festive desserts, and find the perfect Christmas gift online or in stores for that one person who seems to have everything.
 However, in James 1:17, we are told that, “Every good and perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shadow due to change.”
 Perhaps it’s time we shift our perspective.